danilojoncic/Course-Tracker-v2/README.md

 # Course-Tracker-v2
-Java full stack web app using Spring Boot and Vaadin FLow, all the sample data is per usual taken from the following TV Show: Blackadder Goes Forth
+Java Full Stack app using Spring Boot and Vaadin FLow, all the sample data is per usual taken from the following TV Show: Blackadder Goes Forth.
-Please not that the web app is utilized for my side-hustles.
 The idea is that the Course-Tracker can be used for tracking all sorts of the course-lesson-student-transaction type work.
 Be it programmings lessons adn tutorage or Sailing Instructions
 ### ReadME is WIP but the code is somewhat finalized